There’s a lot of wrong information out there about borrowing from a 401(k) – let’s get to the facts.

-In 1974, when Congress established Qualified Retirement Plans (QRPs) such as the 401k, etc. it was concerned that some people might not invest for their future because they feared that if an emergency arose their money would be tied up and they couldn’t get to it.
+In 1974, when Congress established Qualified Retirement Plans (QRPs) such as the 401(k), etc., there was concern that some people might not invest for their future because they feared that if an emergency arose their money would be tied up and they couldn’t get to it.

 - Costly repayment pitfalls.

 Now, if the loan is absolutely necessary, then you won’t mind the “strict repayment rules” and the “high borrowing cost.”
 However, for anything less than an emergency…a 401(k) loan may not be worth the cost.

 Repayment Pitfalls and Traps of Borrowing from a 401(k):